preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 # Step 5.
 Serve the extension locally

-Open browser to your Omnia Developing site
+Open a browser and browse to your Omnia Developing site

 >Tip: You could also find the site url by looking at the information in your appsettings.local.json file (e.g. `domain-something.omniacloud.net`)